 The perception of isolation and seeking solitude are socially and artistically interesting, this retreat from society forms the basis for a number of cultural troupes such as the regressive hermit, the witch, the romanticised traveller, the young explorer with bindle of stick and cloth.
 Such characters appear in stories, films, artworks and history with often differing and conflicting opinions on those enacting them, either idealised and romanticised or victimised and persecuted.

-The exhibition will feature existing and commissioned works that will explore these themes and concepts through both historical and contemporary representations.
+The exhibition featured existing and commissioned works exploring these themes and concepts through both historical and contemporary representations.

-Alfie Strong has been commissioned to produce a site responsive work using sound, drawing and object sculpture.
-Alfie is an artist based in Leeds who works across a divergent practice, which often uses drawing, video, costume and sculpture.
-He has exhibited widely in Leeds and other independent national galleries.
+Alfie Strong produced a site responsive work using sound, drawing and object sculpture.
+Alfie is an artist based in Glasgow who works across a divergent practice, which often uses drawing, video, costume and sculpture.

-Annie Feldmeier Adams will be premiering a new video work, Annie is a Chicago based contemporary artist who trained as a photographer and now works in a variety of media, including video, sound and installation.
+Annie Feldmeier Adams premiered a new video work, Annie is a Chicago based contemporary artist who trained as a photographer and now works in a variety of media, including video, sound and installation.
 She is best known for her installations, which are intimately personal while reflecting a keen political consciousness.